efememdb/EFEMemDB/README.md

 ### Retrieve a key and value

-You can retrieve a value through its key, using the `get()` command:
+You can retrieve a value through its key, using the following command:

 `efemem.get("language:en", "languages");`

 The space name is optional, but is highly recommend its usage.
 If you don't use a space name, **EFEMem DB** assumes the `'public'` space name by default.